-I am beginning a new project on the subject of the capture and use of personal information by political parties.
-Inspired, in part, by work conducted for the Office of the Privacy Commissioner of Canada, I am researching the question of voter surveillance in a comparative perspective.
+Inspired, in part, by work conducted for the Office of the Privacy Commissioner of Canada, I have been researching the question of voter surveillance in comparative perspective.
 Political parties in several countries are managing vast databases of members, non-members, volunteers, and donors, and using these data to target voters, track issues, and get-out-the-vote.
-The various voter surveillance practices currently observed in the United States are gradually cropping-up in other democracies.
-Issues about inappropriate communications, about the sharing of data across systems, about intrusive uses of social media, and about data breaches have surfaced in some countries.
-Furthermore, trends in Western democracies toward a greater de-alignment of the electorate will probably place further pressures on parties to target voters outside their traditional bases, and to find new, cheaper and potentially more intrusive ways to influence political behaviour.
-The issues are not confined to the privacy of the individual voter, but relate more broadly to trends in democratic politics.
-This new research will be funded by an international and interdisciplinary SSHRC Partnership Grant on “Big Data Surveillance,” coordinated through the Surveillance Studies Center at Queens University.
-I have also been commenting on these issues during the 2015 Canadian election at ipolitics.ca.
+The various voter surveillance practices currently observed in the United States are gradually cropping up in other democracies.
+Issues about inappropriate communications, the sharing of data across systems, intrusive uses of social media, and data breaches have surfaced regularly.
+Furthermore, trends in Western democracies toward a greater de-alignment of the electorate place further pressures on parties to target voters outside their traditional bases, and to find new, cheaper, and potentially more intrusive ways to influence political behavior.
+The issues are not confined to the privacy of the individual voter but relate more broadly to trends in democratic politics.
+This research has been funded by an international and interdisciplinary SSHRC Partnership Grant on “Big Data Surveillance,” coordinated through the Surveillance Studies Center at Queens University, as well as by a SSHRC Insight Grant on “Data-Driven Elections.”

-This is a new project funded through the Social Sciences and Humanities Research Council from 2010-2013.
-The central hypothesis is that the evolution of a more “social web” is posing significant challenges to the theory of informational privacy as well as to the national and legal systems based on that theory.
-The main objective is to determine how the expectations of social networking websites and environments, whose raison d’etre is the facilitation of the sharing of personal information about users, can be reconciled with prevailing understandings about “reasonable expectations of privacy” and existing domestic and international regimes that are designed to protect personal data.
+This was a project funded through the Social Sciences and Humanities Research Council from 2010-2013.
+The central hypothesis is that the evolution of a more social web is posing significant challenges to the theory of informational privacy as well as to the national and legal systems based on that theory.
+The main objective was to determine how the expectations of social networking websites and environments, whose raison d’etre is the facilitation of the sharing of personal information about users, can be reconciled with prevailing understandings about reasonable expectations of privacy and existing domestic and international regimes that are designed to protect personal data.
 Organizations have to make decisions about the granularity and range of privacy choices to offer users.
 What determines an organization’s perspectives and policies on privacy protection?
 What motivates them to grant users particular choices over how they might control the distribution of their personal information?

-The project relies on a combination of methodologies at each stage of the project: key informant interviewing with the staff of data protection and privacy agencies, with Chief Privacy Officers, and with civil society privacy advocates; and content analysis of a sample of privacy statements and analysis of relevant policy reports, recommendations, rulings, court cases and other evidence of the policy record.
-The key issue is to understand the series of privacy choices presented to the user, and to establish a yardstick by which those choices may be compared across different websites and environments.
-A third methodology is based on auto-ethnographic techniques.
-Research assistants will be tasked with exploring and recording the personal and interactive experiences with registering privacy preferences online.
+The project relied on a combination of methodologies at each stage of the project: key informant interviewing with the staff of data protection and privacy agencies, with Chief Privacy Officers, and with civil society privacy advocates; and content analysis of a sample of privacy statements and analysis of relevant policy reports, recommendations, rulings, court cases and other evidence of the policy record.
+The key issue was to understand the series of privacy choices presented to the user, and to establish a yardstick by which those choices may be compared across different websites and environments.
+A third methodology was based on auto-ethnographic techniques.
+Research assistants were tasked with exploring and recording the personal and interactive experiences with registering privacy preferences online.
 The user perspective, carefully documented, can offer important insights into the interplay of regulatory, business and technological variables.

-This project was funded from 2004 to 2007 by SSHRC and is substantially complete.
+This project was funded from 2004 to 2007 by SSHRC.
 My book The Privacy Advocates: Resisting the Spread of Surveillance was published in 2008, with a paperback edition in 2010.
-The project aimed to profile the network of international privacy advocacy organizations, assess their strategies and tactics, and interrogate larger questions about the potential for social movement politics.
-Our website on privacy advocates although no longer being updated, holds useful information regarding civil society groups and actors who mobilize to challenge excessive surveillance in both online and offline environments.
+The project aimed to profile the network of international privacy advocacy organizations, assess their strategies and tactics, and interrogate larger questions about the potential for a politics of privacy through social movements.

 A 2007 workshop on identity cards in comparative perspective yielded an edited volume entitled Playing the Identity Card: Surveillance, Security and Identification in Global Perspective, co-edited with David Lyon.
 Stemming from this project, data collection on the development of identity cards has continued at a website devoted to identity cards.

 Mega-events have become occasions for experiments in monitoring people and places.
-And, as such, they have become important moments in the development and dispersal of surveillance, as the infrastructure established for mega-events are often marketed as security solutions for the more routine monitoring of people and place.
+And, as such, they have become important moments in the development and dispersal of surveillance, as the infrastructure established for mega-events are often marketed as security solutions for the more routine monitoring of people and places.
 Mega-events, then, now serve as focal points for the proliferation of security and surveillance.
 They are microcosms of larger trends and processes.
 The volume Security Games: Surveillance and Control at Mega-Events presents some of the complex ways that security and surveillance are now implicated in unique confluences of technology, institutional motivations, and public-private security arrangements.
-Our website on Security Games although no longer being updated, holds useful information regarding these issues.